 Hi, I’m Nick Labriola and I specialize in historic homes, midcentury homes, and homes near the University of Arizona (I’m a proud UA alumnus).
 I’ve sold some amazing historic homes, putting families into one-of-a-kind homes that they love and can make their own.
 I helped out-of-state clients organize to sell their mother’s home and made sure the home and transaction were prepared so they had a stress-free experience.

 I’m grew up in Flagstaff and Sedona, but I’ve lived in Tucson for over 18 years.
 My wife is a third generation Tucsonan and her love of this city is contagious.
 I was drawn to Tucson by the people, culture, history, environment, opportunities, and wonderful homes.
 I love it here because it’s a great place to live and no snow shovel required!

-I enjoy spending time hiking with my wife Kim and checking out old buildings and I love music, playing and teaching guitar.
+I enjoy spending time hiking with my wife Kim as well as checking out old buildings.
+I also love music and playing the guitar.

 Reviews from past clients